 Career Tips for ESFJ Personality Types (Extraverted-Sensing-Feeling-Judging).

 Choosing a career is a momentous decision, whether making a change after years of experience or just finishing school and taking the first foray into the professional world.
-By simply making the decision to make a change the hardest step has already been appropriated.
-It’s easy to get overwhelmed by the sheer amount of information and number of opportunities available.
+By simply making the decision to make a change, the hardest step has already been appropriated.
+It’s easy to get overwhelmed by the sheer amount of information and the number of opportunities available.
 Using the Myers-Briggs Type Indicator® (MBTI®) can help guide the exploration process.
-This assessment can trace its origins to Carl Jung’s theory of psychological personality types classifying individuals into one of 16 dichotomies, based on various personal and identity-related characteristics.
+This assessment can trace its origins to Carl Jung’s theory of psychological personality types classifying individuals into one of 16 dichotomies based on various personal and identity-related characteristics.
 For example, the MBTI® considers whether an individual is more introverted or extraverted, if they tend to make decisions based on emotion and intuition versus logic and reasoning, and other dimensions that illuminate how the world is viewed.
-In a professional context, the Myers-Briggs® Test assists with the analyzation of discovering values which may hold importance during a career search, including enjoyment with current position, motivators, and more.
+In a professional context, the Myers-Briggs® Test assists with the analysis of discovering values that may hold importance during a career search, including enjoyment with the current position, motivators, and more.
 The analysis can then be used to reference a career inventory that recommends occupations based on MBTI® results.
 For example, ESFJ personality types tend to enjoy careers that involve nurturing or mentoring, such as teaching, medicine, and even gardening.
 The value of this assessment is in its ability to simplify large trends into smaller patterns.
 When applying the MBTI® to a job search, seekers should also consider their skill sets, including abilities possessed, as well as those needing development.
-These considerations can help discover the kind of career, coworkers and workplace environment that will assist with fulfillment and satisfaction longevity.
+These considerations can help discover the kind of career, coworkers, and workplace environment that will assist with fulfillment and satisfaction longevity.

 ESFJ Personality Types (Extraverted -Sensing-Feeling-Judging) and Career Choice.

 Isabel Myers and Katharine Briggs used Carl Jung’s psychological theories to develop the Myers-Briggs Type Indicator® (MBTI®) to assist with meaningful personal and professional growth.
-This tool provides useful information regarding strengths and weaknesses to help identify best fit careers, taking into consideration a person’s unique personality type.
+This tool provides useful information regarding strengths and weaknesses to help identify best-fit careers, taking into consideration a person’s unique personality type.
 ESFJ personality types are warm, cooperative individuals.
-They thrive in harmonious environments driven by strong interpersonal relationships, and are highly dedicated to forming and maintaining those relationships.
-They are keenly sensitive to how others feel, and often go out of their way to provide small pick-me-ups that make daily life extraordinary, from simple compliments, like acknowledging another person’s contribution to a project or even just their appearance, to small gestures like giving a friend or coworker a birthday card.
+They thrive in harmonious environments driven by strong interpersonal relationships and are highly dedicated to forming and maintaining those relationships.
+They are keenly sensitive to how others feel and often go out of their way to provide small pick-me-ups that make daily life extraordinary, from simple compliments, like acknowledging another person’s contribution to a project or even just their appearance, to small gestures like giving a friend or coworker a birthday card.
 These and other small acts of kindness make ESFJs memorable and significant contributors to the workplace.
-They also tend to take the lead in office social events, such as annual holiday celebrations and other traditions like retirement parties or baby showers.
+They also tend to take the lead in-office social events, such as annual holiday celebrations and other traditions like retirement parties or baby showers.

 These characteristics also emerge when ESFJs have the opportunity to work with other people to achieve goals.
 They enjoy organizational positions, such as project managing, where they get to guide initiatives to launch.
 During this process, they tend to prefer following procedures and timelines.
-From their perspective, these procedures are like professional “traditions” that have established their place in the office for a reason, whether it is because they are efficient, or simply because they leave little chance for error, even if they seem monotonous and tedious at the time.
+From their perspective, these procedures are like professional “traditions” that have established their place in the office for a reason, whether it is because they are efficient or simply because they leave little chance for error, even if they seem monotonous and tedious at the time.
 Their interpersonal skills and compassion also come into play we they organize groups, as they are often able to sense when others are feeling stressed or overwhelmed, and they can take steps to alleviate those feelings before they escalate.
-ESFJs value security and stability, and do their best to create such environments for others to enjoy.
+ESFJs value security and stability and do their best to create such environments for others to enjoy.
 To them, there are few things more important than setting and meeting expectations.
 This may be one manifestation of the importance they place on having integrity and a strong character.
-Along the same lines, ESFJs also take loyalty and honesty very seriously, even when it comes to small tasks such as returning a call, or meeting a coworker for lunch.
-This characteristic makes them valuable to employers, since employers know they can count on ESFJs to follow through on requests and meet deadlines once they are committed.
+Along the same lines, ESFJs also take loyalty and honesty very seriously, even when it comes to small tasks such as returning a call or meeting a coworker for lunch.
+This characteristic makes them valuable to employers since employers know they can count on ESFJs to follow through on requests and meet deadlines once they are committed.

 The most indisputable gravitation in ESFJ career preferences is their proclivity for careers that allow them to help, support and nurture others.
 From nursing to childcare and from teaching to cosmetology, every career in some way involves helping others realize their potential and become the best version of themselves.
 Each of these careers also involves high levels of organization, purpose, and accuracy.
-Most popular occupational choices for ESFJ personality types who have reported happiness in their career are: Pharmacy/Nurse’s/Dental Aide or Assistant, Human Resources, Medical Record Technician, Medical Secretary, Landscaper/Gardener, Vocational Education Teacher, Cosmetology, Childcare, Hotel, Motel, or Resort Clerk, Kindergarten Teacher, Meeting, Convention, or Event Planner, Personal or Home Care Aide, Radiologic Technologist, Receptionist or Information Clerk, Registered Nurse, Secretary, Teacher Assistant, and Teller.
+The most popular occupational choices for ESFJ personality types who have reported happiness in their career are Pharmacy/Nurses/Dental Aide or Assistant, Human Resources, Medical Record Technician, Medical Secretary, Landscaper/Gardener, Vocational Education Teacher, Cosmetology, Childcare, Hotel, Motel, or Resort Clerk, Kindergarten Teacher, Meeting, Convention, or Event Planner, Personal or Home Care Aide, Radiologic Technologist, Receptionist or Information Clerk, Registered Nurse, Secretary, Teacher Assistant, and Teller.
 All of these careers share another common thread—they all involve nurturing and helping others (or plants) grow in different ways.